Bryconops vibex

-Bryconops vibex is a small freshwater fish from the rivers of Venezuela, known solely from the Rio Cataniapo.
+Bryconops vibex is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in Venezuela, where it is known solely from the Rio Cataniapo.
 The body is slender, though with an element of sturdiness, and it has one humeral spot by each pectoral fin.
 It bears visual similarities to several congeners, but can be differentiated by way of many factors.

 Alongside congener Bryconops humeralis, B. vibex was described in a study in 1996.

 Description

 Bryconops vibex reaches a maximum of roughly 6.8 cm (2.8 inches) in standard length (excluding the tail fin).
 This makes it one of the smaller members of the genus Bryconops by a thin margin, though most Bryconops are of comparable length (within ~3cm).
 The fins are dark-tinted but translucent, and the dorsal half of its caudal fin sports an orange or yellowish ocellus (eyespot).
 Its scales are silver to silver-green in life, which is not uncommon in the genus, and it bears a single humeral spot by each pectoral fin.

 Bryconops vibex is similar to many species in the genus, but there are ways to tell it apart.
 Its single humeral spot can be used to differentiate it from congeners like B. munduruku and B. inpai, both of which have two humeral spots, or from the likes of B. affinis and B. giacopinii, which have none.
 Its body is shallower than that of B. cyrtogaster (though still robust), and small factors like a thicker caudal peduncle and a higher number of scales beneath the lateral line differentiate it from sister species B. humeralis.